HaimengBai/431slides/class_27/taskafter26.md

 Machine learning methods like the lasso and elastic net | A bit Scraping data from the web | A bit
 Sensitivity, Specificity, ROC analysis | A bit
-Special Methods for Clinical Trials | A bit
-Propensity Scores | Just enough to encourage you to take 500 Markov Chains | None
+Special Methods for Clinical Trials | Not much outside of experiments Propensity Scores, Observational Studies, Causal Effects | Just enough to encourage you to take 500 The problem of multiple comparisons and when to worry about it | I don't know Markov Chains | None